codio/site/source/docs/tuts/publish/course-delete.html.md

 Deleting a course does not delete its modules.
 Similarly, deleting a module does not delete its units.

-If you delete a course or module any modules and units that have already been assigned to a alass will remain intact for the lifetime of that class.
+If you delete a course or module any modules and units that have already been assigned to a class will remain intact for the lifetime of that class.